-It is a common misconception among patients that any cosmetic surgical procedure will immediately leave them looking like new right after surgery.
-The truth is that there will always be a period of healing after surgery, as the body needs require a certain amount of time to heal.
+It is a common misconception among patients that any cosmetic surgical procedure will immediately leave them looking like new after surgery.
+The truth is that there will always be a period of healing after surgery, as the body needs to require a certain amount of time to heal.
 Patients may be particularly anxious about the healing timeline for a rhinoplasty procedure, as the nose is such a prominent feature on the face.
 They may be afraid of having to spend months with bandages on their nose.
-Below is a general outline of the various stages of healing for a rhinoplasty, to give patients a realistic view of what to expect during the healing process.
+Below is a general outline of the various healing stages for a rhinoplasty to give patients a realistic view of what to expect during the healing process.

 One to Two Weeks after Surgery

 The nose will look the most bruised and swollen during this period.
 Remedies such as icing the nose, elevating the head, or taking the herb Arnica montana will help keep bruising down during this phase.
-Dr. Vincent Marin recommends that patients who wear glasses tape them in place to avoid placing undue pressure on the nose from the nose pads.
+Dr. Vincent Marin recommends that patients who wear glasses tape them to avoid placing undue pressure on the nose from the nose pads.
 Most of the bruising will have gone away within five to seven days following surgery.
 Patients can generally return to school or work at that time.
 At this stage, people will not be able to tell that the nose has even been altered.

 Dr. Marin will remove any remaining splints, visible sutures, or pack after seven days.
-Patients may be asked to tape their nose for the first two weeks following surgery to keep down the swelling and prevent the formation of scar tissue.
+Patients may be asked to tape their noses for the first two weeks following surgery to keep down the swelling and prevent scar tissue formation.
 Dr. Marin will also ask patients to avoid aspirin, St. John’s Wort, fish oil, vitamin E, and ginkgo biloba during these first two weeks, as these can all increase bleeding, which will lengthen the healing time for the nose.

 Seven to 20 Weeks after Surgery